neuronsimulator/nrn/neuron/neuron/classes/netcon.rst

         set to 0 unless the NET_RECEIVE block contains an INITIAL block.
-In the latter case, that block is executed on a call to :func:`finitialize`  and allows non-zero initialization of netcon "states" --- args not initialized in the INITIAL block would be analogous to a :func:`Parameter` except that it can have a different value for different NetCon instances and can be set to a desired value with :meth:`NetCon.weight` .
+In the latter case, that block is executed on a call to :func:`finitialize`  and allows non-zero initialization of netcon "states" --- args not initialized in the INITIAL block would be analogous to a :ref:`Parameter <nmodl_parameter>` except that it can have a different value for different NetCon instances and can be set to a desired value with :meth:`NetCon.weight`.

         The target is allowed to be nil (NULLObject) in which case the NetCon is always inactive.
-However this can be useful for recording (see :meth:`NetCon.record` ) the spike train from an output cell.
+However this can be useful for recording (see :meth:`NetCon.record`) the spike train from an output cell.

         The source is normally a reference to a membrane potential which is watched during simulation for passage past threshold.
 The